webpack-contrib/postcss-loader/README.md

 ### Emit assets

-To write a asset from the postcss plugin to the webpack's output, need to add a message in `result.messages`.
+To write a asset from PostCSS plugin to the webpack, need to add a message in `result.messages`.

 The message should contain the following fields: